 - Your policy may require reporting.
 Many auto insurance policies include a provision that you must report all accidents, whether or not you were at fault.
 Failing to do so could breach your contract with the insurer.

 - Other driver may lack or have insufficient coverage.
-If the at-fault driver has no insurance or very low limits, your uninsured/underinsured motorist (UM/UIM) coverage (if you have it) could help you recover more than suing the other driver alone.
+If the at-fault driver has no insurance or very low limits, your uninsured/underinsured motorist (UM/UIM) coverage (if you have it) could help you recover more than making a claim against the other driver alone.

 - You get quicker access to repairs or medical payments.
 Your own collision coverage, MedPay, or Personal Injury Protection (PIP) can get your car fixed and your medical bills handled while your insurer pursues the at-fault side.
 You may have to pay a deductible first, but you can often recover that later.